gcalderone/SortMerge.jl/README.md

 The `sortmerge` accept this function through the `sd` (*Sign of the Difference*) keyword.
 The name stem from the fact that for array of numbers this function should simply return the sign of the difference of two numbers.

-The following sections will provide a few examples.

 ### Use with [data frames](https://github.com/JuliaData/DataFrames.jl)